Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 };
 ```

-Previously in `Microsoft.Azure.Comsmos.Table`, we'll create a `TableOperation` and execute it with the table client.
+Previously in `Microsoft.Azure.Comsmos.Table`, we would create a `TableOperation` and execute it with the table client.
 The result of the operation must be casted back to the entity type.

 ```c#